10yard/dkafe/readme.md

 WolfMAME by Mahlemiut
 https://github.com/mahlemiut/wolfmame

 The VRC6 Project by LeviR.star's Music.
-4 of his DK remix tracks are used in the default playlist folder https://www.youtube.com/watch?v=Ufd9UC2wUpA
+4 DK remix tracks are used in the default playlist folder https://www.youtube.com/watch?v=Ufd9UC2wUpA

 DonkeyKong Classic Remix Music by MyNameIsBanks.
-1 of his DK remix tracks is used in the default playlist folder. https://www.youtube.com/watch?v=MDw2goJSi4k
+This track is used in the default playlist folder. https://www.youtube.com/watch?v=MDw2goJSi4k

+Donkey Kong Remix Music by SanHolo.
+This track is used in the default playlist folder.

+Main Theme Remix Music by Nintega Dario.
+This track is used in the default playlist folder.

 ## License